henryliuser/studio1/studio1.md

 _**Content**_
 -weapon pickup / ownership system
--wall jump / hang
+	neutral items exchange with last used item pressing button will still “use” the item even without ammo -wall jump / hang
 -double damage explosion bug (2 people right next to each other)
 	keep log of players per explosion?